shivangjhalani/airport-sim/functions.md

   > Stores details of airplanes with the order signifying priority based on order of arrival
   > Stores details of airplanes with the order signifying priority based on order of departure(including all maintainance check details)
 - void `priorityChange` (airplane-order, tag of airplane having emergency)
-  > Changes priority order of airplanes when called baded on emergency
+  > Changes priority order of airplanes when called based on emergency
 - bool `flightClearanceForAirspace` (airspace-traffic-details)
   > Permits or denies entry to airport airspace (Both arriving and departing planes)
 - char `flightDockingClearance` (dock-details, plane-details)